kotlinw/kotlinw/kotlinw-statemachine-core/README.md

+# About

 # About this library

-Type-safe [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) implementation for Kotlin.
+This library contains a type-safe [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) implementation for Kotlin.

 # About state machines